CSNW/sql-bricks/readme.md

 ### Matches the SQL Language

-SQL Bricks doesn't introduce a new, complex API: the API was designed to be easily guessable for those who already know SQL.
-SQL keywords are chainable camelCase methods, non-keywords are passed in as strings and `WHERE`/`JOIN` criteria can be expressed with literal objects:
+The SQL Bricks API mirrors SQL as faithfully as possible.
+SQL keywords are chainable camelCase methods and non-keywords are passed in as strings.
+The result is that one can transliterate long, complex SQL statements easily and without needing to reference the documentation:

 ```javascript
 update('user').set('first_name', 'Fred').set('last_name', 'Flintstone');